How is Pain and Suffering Calculated in a North Carolina Car Accident Case?

-In other words, any psychological or emotional impacts that diminish the quality of life can potentially be compensated in a personal injury lawsuit.
+In other words, any physical, psychological, or emotional impacts that diminish the quality of life can potentially be compensated in a car accident lawsuit in North Carolina.
 Applying a monetary figure to this type of damage can be challenging, which is why car accident victims are urged to enlist the help of a knowledgeable attorney to calculate a damages amount that truly and fairly reflects the pain and suffering you have experienced.

 North Carolina juries are instructed to rely upon the following guidance in calculating damages for pain and suffering in car accident and other personal injury cases:

 - “Damages for personal injury also include fair compensation for the actual Past Present and Future physical pain and mental suffering experienced by the plaintiff as a proximate result of the negligence of the defendant.
 There is no fixed formula for placing a value on physical pain and mental suffering.
 You will determine what is fair compensation by applying logic and common sense to the evidence.”

 - The “per diem” model, in which damages are calculated on a per-day basis, is also used in North Carolina, but for permanent injuries.

 A personal injury lawyer can have considerable sway in arguing how much your pain and suffering is truly worth.
 For a FREE, no-obligation consultation with an experienced car accident lawyer, please call 1-800-525-7111 or complete the fast and easy form below.

 There are no upfront costs, and you won’t pay any attorney fees unless we win your case and you receive compensation.

-Are There Damages Caps on Pain and Suffering in North Carolina?
+Are There Limits on Pain and Suffering Compensation in North Carolina?